vtudn/221_bk-mec_web/README.md

 # bk-mec_web

 **INSTRUCTION**: This project use Django framework as backend.
 To run this project, you will need Python 3.8.

-Then, stay at the folder that contains this file, run the following commands.
+Stay at the folder that contains this file, run the following commands.

 - To create new virtual environment:
 ```